openfun/ralph/docs/backends.md

 - `client_options`: a comma separated key=value list of ClickHouse client options

 Secondary parameters are needed if not using the default ClickHouse user:

 - `username`: the username to connect as
 - `password`: the password for the given ClickHouse username

 By default, the following client options are set, if you override the default client options you must also set these:

 - `"date_time_input_format": "best_effort"` allows RFC date parsing
 - `"allow_experimental_object_type": 1` allows the JSON data type we use to store statements

 The ClickHouse client options supported in Ralph can be found in these locations:
 - [Python driver specific](https://clickhouse.com/docs/en/integrations/language-clients/python/driver-api#settings-argument)
 - [General ClickHouse client settings](https://clickhouse.com/docs/en/operations/settings/settings/)

+## HTTP backends

+### LRS

+The LRS backend is used to store and retrieve xAPI statements from various systems mostly used in e-learning infrastructures.

+#### Backend parameters

+LRS parameters required to connect are:

+- `url`: the URL to connect to the server (_e.g._ [`http://ralph:secret@lrs:8100`])
+- `username`: the username to connect as
+- `password`: the password for the given LRS username

+Optional parameters can be configured if necessary:

+- `headers`: a comma-separated key=value list of LRS server headers